El Paso–Juárez: History

 El Paso became the southernmost locality of the Provincia de Nuevo Mexico (modern New Mexico).
-It remained largest city in New Mexico until its north side was ceded to the US in 1850.
+It remained the largest city in New Mexico until its north side was ceded to the US in 1850.
 It communicated with Santa Fe and Mexico City by the Royal Road.
 American spies, traders and fur trappers visited the area since 1804 and some intermarried with the area's Hispanic elite.
 Although there was no combat in the region during the Mexican War of Independence, El Paso del Norte experienced the negative effects it had on its wine trade.

 The Texas Revolution (1836) was not felt in the region as the area was never considered part of Texas until 1848.
 Given the blurry reclamations of the Texas Republic that wanted a chunk of the Santa Fe trade, the Treaty of Guadalupe Hidalgo effectively made the settlements on the north bank of the river a formal American settlement, separate from Old El Paso del Norte on the Mexican side.
 The present Texas-New Mexico boundary placing El Paso on the Texas side was drawn in the Compromise of 1850.

 The communities on both sides of the border continued to function, in large part, as a single community.
 The United States Senate fixed a boundary between Texas and New Mexico at the thirty-second parallel, thus largely ignoring history and topography.
 A military post called "The Post opposite El Paso" (meaning opposite El Paso del Norte, across the Rio Grande) was established in 1854.
 Further west, a settlement on Coons' Rancho called Franklin became the nucleus of the future El Paso, Texas.
 A year later pioneer Anson Mills completed his plan of the town, calling it El Paso and the town was incorporated in 1873.
 During the French intervention in Mexico (1862–1867), El Paso del Norte served as a temporary stop for republican forces of ousted leader Benito Juárez until he established his government-in-exile in Chihuahua.
 In 1888, El Paso del Norte was renamed in honor of Juárez.